The final showdown. <- Previous •

 That is the point when Utena gives up her last drop of belief in the ideal of princes, and she becomes adult and graduates from the Academy and disappears from its world.
 The Swords of Hatred are frustrated in their target and turn to destroying everything else in sight instead.
 Utena’s power of miracles was active to the end and led her down the narrow path that keeps her alive—though we don’t know exactly how (see below).
 This is the ending if you have faith in the power of miracles.
 Anthy has strong reasons to want Utena to be alive.
 Besides love and admiration, Utena is her other half.

-Alternately, the Swords of Hatred are cheated of their target by another means: Utena dies.
+Alternately, the Swords of Hatred are cheated of their target another way: Utena dies.
 When she stops moving, she is likely unconscious and may be dead.
-Her power of miracles is used up, as suggested by Akio finishing his pink drink.
+Maybe the small movement of her head occurs when her muscle tone falls to zero.
+Her power of miracles is used up—or her life is used up—as suggested by Akio finishing his pink drink.
 Or Anthy is correct that Utena leaves the Academy, but afterward Utena dies of her mortal injuries.
 Utena wants us to believe that she lives, but it doesn’t provide evidence.
 The photo at the end of the series is a hint only, it demonstrates nothing.
 Utena has risked her life over and over.
 To risk and never lose is no genuine sacrifice.
 It is poetically correct if, taking her greatest risk to achieve her greatest and most selfless miracle, she does not survive.

 We see no evidence that Utena is alive, and Anthy offers none.
 It is a matter of faith with Anthy that Utena is in the real world, just as it is a matter of faith among Christians that Jesus was resurrected, and a matter of faith among Buddhists that the Buddha escaped samsara and does not exist.
 Utena pushes us toward Anthy’s view but refuses to offer evidence for it.